AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 especially preconditions.
 We can see that with procedure :ada:`Increment`, the procedure that takes an Integer argument and increments it by one.
-But of course, if the incoming value of the argument is the largest possible positive value, the attempt to increment it will raise :ada:`Constraint_Error`.
+But of course, if the incoming value of the argument is the largest possible positive value, the attempt to increment it would overflow, raising :ada:`Constraint_Error`.
 (As you have likely already concluded, :ada:`Constraint_Error` is the most common exception you will have to deal with.)
 We added a precondition to allow only the integer values up to,